 \subsection{Benchmarking Results and Comparisons}

-In this section, we benchmark the selected five datasets using the proposed EarthNets platform.
-In order to avoid huge amount of computation cost, we choose to evaluate some representative state-of-the-art (SOTA) methods from the CV community on the large-scale RS datasets.
+In this section, we benchmark the five selected datasets using the proposed EarthNets platform.
+To avoid excessive computation costs, we choose to evaluate some representative state-of-the-art (SOTA) methods from the CV community on large-scale RS datasets.

-\textbf{Comparisons on the fMoW Dataset.} fMoW \cite{fmow2018} is a large-scale dataset built for recognizing the functional purpose of buildings and land use.
+\textbf{Comparisons on the fMoW Dataset.} fMoW \cite{fmow2018} is a large-scale dataset built to recognize the functional purpose of buildings and land use.
 It contains 1 million images from over 200 countries, annotated with 63 different classes.
 In this study, we use the fMoW-rgb version of the dataset for model evaluation.
 Table \ref{T-fmow} reports the benchmarking results.
-In general, we can see that using the ImageNet pre-trained weights can largely improve the performance.
-When we compare the CNN-based methods with the Transformer-based one, we can find that Swin-Tiny \cite{liu2021swin} clearly outperforms other CNN-based methods regarding all the four metrics.
-Among the CNN-based methods, ConvNext \cite{liu2022convnet} is the best performing one.
+In general, we can see that using the ImageNet pre-trained weights can greatly improve the performance.
+When we compare the CNN-based methods with the Transformer-based method, we find that Swin-Tiny \cite{liu2021swin} clearly outperforms other CNN-based methods in all four metrics.
+Among the CNN-based methods, ConvNext \cite{liu2022convnet} is the best-performing one.

-\textbf{Comparisons on the BigEarthNet Dataset.} BigEarthNet is a large-scale multi-label Sentinel-2 benchmark dataset.
-It consists of 590,326 Sentinel-2 image patches, annotated with the CORINE Land Cover classes.
+\textbf{Comparisons on the BigEarthNet Dataset.} BigEarthNet is a large-scale multi-label Sentinel-2 benchmark dataset annotated with the CORINE Land Cover classes.
 There are two versions of the labels, one with 43 categories and another with 19 categories.
 In this study, we adopt the new class nomenclature (19 categories) introduced in \cite{sumbul2020bigearthnet}.
-Regarding the evaluated methods, four CNN-based architectures (ResNet-18, ResNet-50, EfficientNet-b4, ConvNext).
-For transformer-based method, we evaluate the Swin-Tiny, which is usually missed in existing benchmarking results.
-Furthermore, MLP-based method, the MLP-Mixer \cite{tolstikhin2021mlp} is also compared.
+Regarding the methods, we evaluate four CNN-based architectures (ResNet-18, ResNet-50, EfficientNet-b4, ConvNext).
+For the Transformer-based method, we evaluate the Swin-Tiny, which is usually overlooked in existing benchmarking results.
+Furthermore, an MLP-based method, the MLP-Mixer \cite{tolstikhin2021mlp} is also compared.
 Additionally, we also compare the results reported by existing work \cite{manas2021seasonal} on the BigEarthNet dataset.